Mons First Shot Monument

 A section of the military cemetery at Le Cateau; the cemetery contains British and German dead from area battles in 1914 and 1918.

-Le Cateau Horse Trough Memorial
+Le Cateau British 66th Division Memorial

 A horse trough, now used for flowers rather than water, commemorates the British 66th Division which liberated the town in 1918.